-Nonresidential property means any real property that is actually or intended to be used for commercial, industrial, agricultural, or recreational purposes, including but not limited to the immediate vicinity of five or more con-
+Nonresidential property means any real property that is actually or intended to be used for commercial, industrial, agricultural, or recreational purposes, including but not limited to the immediate vicinity of five or more connected residential dwelling units, and residential subdivisions or dwellings that have not been occupied by a bona fide purchaser or tenant.

 NPDES/AZPDES permit means an authorization to discharge stormwater issued under the NPDES/AZPDES program.
-1

-NPDES/AZPDES Program means the Federal National Pollution Discharge Elimination System (NPDES) Program administered nationally pursuant to 33 U.S.C.
-Section 1342 and the Arizona Pollution Discharge Elimination System (AZPDES) Program administered in Arizona pursuant to Arizona Revised Statutes, Title 49, Chapter 2, Article 3.1. +1
+NPDES/AZPDES program means the Federal National Pollutant Discharge Elimination System (NPDES) Program administered nationally pursuant to 33 U.S.C.
+Section 1342 and the Arizona Pollutant Discharge Elimination System (AZPDES) Program administered in Arizona pursuant to Arizona Revised Statutes, Title 49, Chapter 2, Article 3.1.